danielt1263/using-promises/README.md

 Here is an example of how promises handle thrown errors.
 Unlike the callback we are replacing, Promises allow errors to be thrown and will route those errors to the Promise's `catch` block.
 With promises, we get to use throw again!

  * Notice how everytime we wrap up a type in a promise the level of indentation goes down.
  * Before moving on to the next refactoring, examine the code from lines 46-81.
+Notice the error.
+This error couldn't exist if throwing had been allowed.